-Article I. ACCOUNTING SYSTEM FOR FIXED ASSETS
+ACCOUNTING SYSTEM FOR FIXED ASSETS

-The Board shall maintain an accounting system for fixed assets.
-The fixed asset system shall maintain sufficient information to permit the following:
+The Board shall maintain a capital-asset accounting system.
+The capital-asset system shall maintain sufficient information to permit the following:

-- A. the preparation of year-end financial statements in accordance with generallyaccepted accounting principles;
+- the preparation of year-end financial statements in accordance with generally-accepted accounting principles;

 - B. adequate insurance coverage;

 - C. control and accountability.

-The Business Manager shall be responsible for the development and maintenance of the fixed-asset accounting system.
-The Business Manager shall develop procedures to ensure compliance with all fixed-asset policies.
+The Business Manager shall be responsible for the development and maintenance of the capital-asset accounting system.
+The Business Manager shall develop procedures to ensure compliance with all capital-asset policies.

-Fixed assets are defined as those tangible assets of the Academy with a useful life in excess of one (1) year and an initial cost equal to or exceeding \$5,000.
-Some items may be identified as "controlled" assets that are to be recorded on the fixed-asset system to maintain control, although they may not meet all fixed-asset criteria.
+Capital-assets are defined as those tangible assets of the Academy with a useful life in excess of one (1) year and an initial cost equal to or exceeding the amount determined every 3 years in the Academy's administrative guidelines, 3.) which are capitalized in accordance with GAAP, and 4.) which the Academy intends to hold or continue in use over an extended period of time.
+If a single item does not meet the threshold amount, but is typically purchased in aggregate by the Academy, the Educational Service Provider shall verify which items shall be classified as capital-assets and recorded at the time of purchase or acquisition.
+Further some items may be identified as controlled assets that are to be recorded on the capital-asset system to maintain control, although they may not meet all capital-asset criteria.

-The following items shall be classified as fixed assets:
+Capital-assets shall be classified as follows: